WRIT 417 Writing for Cultural Engagement

 *The information contained in our Course Guides is provided as a sample.
 Specific course curriculum and requirements for each course are provided by individual instructors each semester.
 Students should not use Course Guides to find and complete assignments, class prerequisites, or order books.

 Writing is an art and science that Christians have stewarded across time to make known the mysteries of the gospel (Eph 6:19).
-As such, students in this course will be equipped to utilize their talents for engagement using both explicit and implicit commentary on culture grounded in a nuanced and robust theological framework.
+As such, the student in this course will be equipped to utilize their talents for engagement using both explicit and implicit commentary on culture grounded in a nuanced and robust theological framework.

 Textbook readings and lecture presentations